farosp/squidguard-Entware-ng/README.md

-The package is compiling to the root of the file system /opt
+The package is compiled to the root of the file system /opt